Nando Rafael

-Nando Rafael (born 10 January 1984) is an Angolan professional footballer who plays as a forward for Bali United in the Indonesian Super League.
+Nando Rafael (born 10 January 1984) is an Angolan former professional footballer who played as a forward.
+A former youth international for Germany, he played for the Angola national team three times.

 Early life

 Rafael was born in Luanda.
 He fled from the Angolan Civil War at the age of eight after both of his parents had been killed, and resided at first illegally in the Netherlands.
 There he did not receive a work permit and was therefore unable to play football professionally, forcing him to move elsewhere.

 Club career

 In 2002, Rafael signed for Hertha BSC in Germany.
 In 2006, he was signed by Borussia Mönchengladbach.
 His first season at AGF was partly spoiled by injuries, making his impact on the team less significant than expected.
 His physically strong appearance makes him a solid target player, but he also has good technical skills and is a competent goal scorer.
 He joined from AGF on 10 January 2010 on loan to FC Augsburg for one season.
 On 19 July 2010, Rafael signed a two-year contract with FC Augsburg.

 On 27 June 2013, Rafael joined China League One club Henan Jianye, replacing Joël Tshibamba who was released by the club.